EyasuTeshome/shifttracker/interview-prep/create-first-version-of-your-Linkedin-v2.md

 Now go to your Student Dashboard and submit your exercise.

 **Check periodically the activity status in your Dashboard to find out if the reviewer approves your submission or requests changes.**

+Remember you have **a max of 5 reviews** for professional skills projects.

 ## Additional materials